KStandiford/Fast-LCD-I2C/docs/README.md

 ## Acknowledgments

 * [Adafruit](https://www.adafruit.com/), whose dedication to documenting their products made it easy to find the documentation to figure this stuff out.
-* [Cristian Cristea](https://github.com/cristiancristea00).
-Reading his code teaches a *lot* about modern professional C++.
+* [Cristian Cristea](https://github.com/cristiancristea00), who's code taught me a lot about modern professional C++.
-* Stanley Reynolds, an old mentor and friend who once said "If you're going to do something stupid, at least make sure that it's *fast*!
+* [Stan Reynolds](https://www.linkedin.com/in/stanley-reynolds-4bb86040), an old mentor and friend who once said "If you're going to do something stupid, at least make sure that it's *fast*!